webvijayi/CookFast/README.md

 3. Fill in the details about your project (Name, Type, Goal, Features, Tech Stack).
 4. Select the checkboxes for the document types you want to generate.
 5. Click "Cook Up Docs!".
+6. While generating, a "Stop Generation" button is available if you need to cancel.
-6. The generated Markdown content will appear in the results area below the form.
+7. The generated Markdown content will appear in the results area below the form.
+8. If the generation fails or you want to try again, a "Retry Generation" button will be available in the results area.

 ---